carlosgit2016/dummy-yaml-pipelines/README.md

 # dummy-yaml-pipelines
-Hold dummy pipelines created to test
+Hold dummy pipelines created to test, all scripts are separeted by description

-# Test Area:

-Test 1 commit